 Rapid Improvement of Pyoderma Gangrenosum After Treatment With Infliximab

-June 2010 | Volume 9 | Issue 6 | Case Report | 702 | Copyright © June 2010
+June 2010 | Volume 9 | Issue 6 | Case Reports | 702 | Copyright © June 2010

 Joanna L. Chan MD, Michael S. Graves BS, Clay J. Cockerell MD, Amit G. Pandya MD